 Second part then is risk appetite.

 What is the maximum amount of risk that we are allowed to take?
 This puts a size around the risk partner.
 We think about what risk appetite is, the maximum amount of risk that we are willing to take in pursuit of our objectives.
-So, how big, and I don't mean physical, but how big can the reward with risk partner be?
+So, how big, and I don't mean physical, how big can the risk partner be?
 Because that is going to determine the maximum size of the reward partner, because they are linked.

 This weekend you want to go to the local park.
 And your objective with your partner is to have wine and cheese and chat about the film you saw last night on a picnic rug in the middle of the park.
-There it is there, the picnic rug.

 Now, in addition, we've got capacity.
 Capacity is the point at which you take risks that could threaten your survival.
 That's when Johnny and Jenny walk across the main road over here or go into the river.
 We have now, capacity, maximum risk we are able to take.
 Come back in, we have appetite.
 Come back in, we then have a trigger, which gives us a green, amber, red.
 That then gives us a maximum amount over the size of the risk partner.